ianunay/mock-node/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/1129363/14989097/237e4478-114e-11e6-8083-b56cfa95dc4f.png)

-All your changes are saved in the config files - config.json, config-stub.json and the stubs folder, which ensure all your changes are saved if you restart mocknode.
+All your changes are saved in the config.json file and the stubs folder.
+This ensures all your changes are saved if you restart mocknode.
+You can easily backup all of your configuration by making a copy of these files.

 ## HTTP API

-Mocknode exposes a series of endpoints which can help you integrate mocknode with your code - [ test scripts for example ]
+Mocknode exposes a series of endpoints which can help you integrate it with your code - [ test scripts for example ]

 | enpoint                         |  method  |     params      |